MoshitinEncoded/METools/README.md

 # METools

-General purpose tools for MoshitinEncoded packages.
+Common tools and extensions for all MoshitinEncoded packages.
+Includes Editor and Runtime features.